andrewzheng5/w4111.github.io/syllabus.md

 1. We first grade cut-offs using scores that **do not** include any extra credit
 2. Then we add extra credit points.
+3. This includes all extra credit -- standalone, on assignments/projects, and on exams.

 Due to the additional work that the staff must take to assess and manage extra credit opportunities, we have **strict deadlines** for extra credit opportunities (aka no late days).